jeremywuworldwidesimtan/studysync-api/README.md

 - `GET /quizsets/:id` – list quizsets for a project
 - `GET /quizsets/quizzes/:id` – list quizsets with nested quizzes for a project
 - `GET /quizzes/:id` – list quizzes in a quizset
+- `POST /attempt` - submit an array of user attempts at quiz questions
+- `GET /stats/:id` - get user results on quizzes overall

 #### Flashcards
 - `GET /flashcards/:id` – list flashcards for a project